bright/new-www/src/mdData/blog/2021-01-08-branding-flavoring.md

 TypeScript language mainly uses structural typing.
 In structural typing, an element is considered to be compatible with another if, for each feature within the second element's type, a corresponding and identical feature exists in the first element's type.
-Sometimes this behaviour may allow us to write erroneous code.
+Sometimes this behavior may allow us to write erroneous code.

 ### Example